 Ava Gerber is committed to living in awareness and using the breath to stay grounded and embodied as the magic of this beautiful life unfolds.
 Her fascination with multi-cultural religious ritual, ceremony, and expression has spanned the past two decades, and she sees moving the body as a way to connect to the here now and what needs to be moved through.
 She has studied African dance and the dance of the diaspora for the past 23 years, and is a Yoga Alliance certified teacher.
 She has also studied Tibetan Buddhism extensively, completeing all 36 Asian Classics Institute courses,passing her Maroke, and is initiated as a Tantric Priestess.
 Ava holds an Ayurveda Certification with the Shivananda lineage and continues to explore plant medicine.
 She is an ordained Shamanic Minister and a Certified Shamanic Breathwork facilitator.
 She also holds a level one Reiki empowerment.
 Ava has lead numerous yoga retreats, juice fasts, cleanses and Shamanic Journeys.
 She utilizes food as medicine, essential oils, and meridian points to heal, balance and live in lightness.
 She utilizes Shamanic Journey and Dream Tea Ceremony to bring the hidden self / shame-based self to the surface and integrate us back to whole and blissful beings acting from heart not habit.

 Joanna’s goal is to help her students unite body and mind in the present moment, leaving them sweaty and calm.
-Her breath-based vinyasa classes incorporate creative sequencing and attention to alignment, heating and strengthening the physical body to prepare for relaxation and release.
-She is knowledgeable about restorative yoga and breathing techniques that bring about inner focus and tranquility.
-Joanna works with patients at NYU’s Center for Integrative Health and the New York State Psychiatric Institute, and loves seeing firsthand how yoga promotes healing.
-Joanna is proud to name Annie Piper and Maria Cutrona among her most influential teachers.
-She is a graduate of Conquering Lion Yoga teacher training. www.joannacantoryoga.com.
+Her breath-based vinyasa classes heat and strengthen the physical body to prepare for relaxation and release.
+She is knowledgeable about restorative and yin yoga, and breathing techniques that bring about inner focus and tranquility.
+Joanna has trained in trauma-sensitive yoga and continues to study yoga as a complementary treatment for PTSD.
+In addition to teaching group and private classes, she has taught yoga and meditation to patients working with severe depression, schizophrenia, and addiction at the New York State Psychiatric Institute.
+She loves seeing firsthand how yoga and other mind-body practices promote healing.
+Joanna is a graduate of Conquering Lion Yoga teacher training. www.joannacantoryoga.com

 Mary is passionate to share the practice of yoga with individuals from all walks of life.
 Originally drawn to yoga to deal with stress and anxiety, she has been exploring various yoga styles and practices for the past 15 years.
 With her love of sweaty vinyasa classes and kirtans alike, Mary completed her first 200-hr. certification in traditional Hatha Yoga at Integral Yoga Institute, NYC, 2011.
 She is currently completing her second certification in Vinyasa-style at Prema Yoga, Brooklyn.